 Getting paid through Airbnb should be a straightforward process for most UK hosts.
 Thanks to our efficient banking system and increasingly digital-friendly culture, you shouldn’t have to wait long for any released payouts to be processed by your bank.
 While Airbnb itself states you may wait up to 7 business days, you’ll likely get your money before that.

-However, one important factor that may dampen your payouts is potential costs incurred through poor Airbnb insurance cover.
-By relying solely on Airbnb’s own aircover policy or standard insurance, there is a high chance you’re not suitably protected against guest vandalism, theft or damage.
-If you want to enjoy your payouts without worrying about spending money on repairs or legal issues, get our specialist Airbnb insurance cover now and protect your earnings as a host.
+However, one important factor that may dampen your pay outs is potential costs incurred through poor Airbnb insurance cover.
+By relying solely on Airbnb’s own aircover policy or standard insurance, there is a good chance you may not be suitably protected against guest vandalism, theft or damage.
+If you want to enjoy your pay outs without worrying about spending money on repairs or legal issues, have a look at our specialist Airbnb insurance cover today and protect your earnings as a host.